This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Fun Facts About Moana:

-- There is a Moana 2 coming in the future but the release date has not yet been announced.
+- There is a Moana 2 film in the works.

 - Auli’i Cravolho, the actress who played Moana, celebrated her 16th birthday on the day Moana debuted in theaters.